General Information on the National Visa (D category)

 The application is to be submitted in person at the visa section of the German Embassy in Nicosia.

-Children and babies must appear in person regardless of their age.
-Fingerprints will be taken for persons aged 12 or over.
+Children must appear in person regardless of their age.
+Fingerprints will be taken for persons aged 12 an over.

-The application forms are issued free of charge by the visa section and can also be downloaded from the website of the German Embassy www.nikosia.diplo.de/visa .
-You will also find more detailed information on the website.
+The application forms are available free of charge at the visa section and can also be downloaded from the website of the German Embassy www.nikosia.diplo.de/visa You will also find more detailed information on the website.

 The fees are as follows:

-The fee has to be paid in cash in exact change.
+The fee has to be paid in cash, preferably in exact change or by credit card.

 A valid passport must be presented for the visa.
 The passport has to have at least two blank pages, the validity date of which must exceed the visa’s validity for at least three months, and may not be older than 10 years at the expiry of the visa.